 Flashpoint has also found that WWH-Club has deleted Kublitskii’s and Khodyrev purported accounts and is offering its current members the opportunity to change their screen names.
 This could potentially be a countermeasure to obscure any potential follow-on investigations.

-What is the WWH-Club?
+What Is the WWH-Club?

 WWH-Club appeared in 2012, and is considered one of the largest Russian-language carding forums.
 The forum serves as an entry-level venue for larger and more established forums, like Exploit and XSS.
 WWH-Club set itself apart by its function as a market and forum to discuss fraud tactics, techniques, and procedures (TTPs) and services, also offering tutorials and courses for threat actors looking to pick up carding and fraud skills.
 As of March 2023, WWH-Club boasted over 353,000 registered users, with a staggering 112,000 active users in a mere 72-hour period.